Difference between revisions of "Gold Export Earnings in Zimbabwe" - Pindula

 |+

-Gold Export Earnings in Zimbabwe have become so important to the country for economic growth after the demise of industry due to adverse economic situation as a result of poor economic policies.
+Gold Export Earnings in Zimbabwe has become very important to the country for economic growth after the demise of industry due to adverse economic situation as a result of poor economic policies.

 Background